Constraining Linear-chain CRFs to Regular Languages: Synthetic Data Experiments

 to be close to uniform, but with one label sequence holding the slight majority, and we ensure that the majority label sequence is \textit{not} the label sequence with both the majority prefix and the majority suffix (i.e. \texttt{bcd}).
 As before, we hold the observation sequence as a constant ($\texttt{ooo}$).
 We train a constrained and an unconstrained CRF to convergence, and compare $\Pc[\thetau]$ to $\Pc[\thetac]$.

 Table~\ref{tab:map} shows $\Pc[\thetau]$ and $\Pc[\thetac]$ as they compare to $\widetilde{P}(\y\mid\x)$.
-We find that, while the mode of $\widetilde{P}(\y\mid\x)$ is \texttt{acd}, the mode of constrained decoding distribution $\Pc[\thetau]$ is \texttt{bcd}, the string with the majority prefix and the majority suffix.
+We find that, while the mode of $\widetilde{P}(\y\mid\x)$ is \texttt{acd}, with probability of 0.4, the mode of constrained decoding distribution $\Pc[\thetau]$ is \texttt{bcd}, the string with the majority prefix and the majority suffix, to which the model assigns a probability of 0.48.
 Conversely, the constrained training distribution $\Pc[\thetac]$ matches the data distribution almost exactly, and predicts the correct mode.